Sergei Khrushchev

-Sergei Nikitich Khrushchev (Сергей Никитич Хрущёв; 2 July 1935 – 18 June 2020) was a Russian engineer and the second son of the Cold War-era Soviet Premier Nikita Khrushchev with his wife Nina Petrovna Khrushcheva.
+Sergei Nikitich Khrushchev (Сергей Никитич Хрущёв; 2 July 1935 – 18 June 2020) was a Soviet-born American engineer and the second son of the Cold War-era Soviet Premier Nikita Khrushchev with his wife Nina Petrovna Khrushcheva.
 He moved to the United States in 1991 and became a naturalized American citizen.

 He was a jury member of the Rainer Hildebrandt international human rights award.

 Career

 Khrushchev held several advanced engineering degrees.
 From the Bauman Moscow State Technical University he earned his doctoral degree, and he earned a Ph.D. from the National Academy of Sciences of Ukraine.
 In addition, he earned an M.S. degree with distinction from the Moscow Power Engineering Institute.
 He also held an "occasional" professorship at the Naval War College in Newport, Rhode Island, meaning he was not a full-time professor (though he was for some time), but did teach there fairly often.

 Prior to emigrating from the Soviet Union to the United States in 1991, Khrushchev worked in various high-level engineering positions.
 From 1968 to 1991, he served at the Control Computer Institute in Moscow, where he rose from section head to first deputy director in charge of research.
 From the years 1958 to 1968, Dr. Khrushchev worked as an engineer, then later as a deputy section head in charge of guidance systems for missile and space design.
-In this capacity, he worked on cruise missiles for submarine craft, military and research spacecraft, moon vehicles, and the Proton space booster.
+In this capacity, he worked on cruise missiles for submarine craft, military and research spacecraft, Moon vehicles, and the Proton space booster.

 He often spoke to American audiences to share his memories of the "other" side of the Cold War.
-He told Scientific American that he had tried to see the Apollo 11 moon landing through a telescope from Ukraine with a KGB officer.
+He told Scientific American that he had tried to see the Apollo 11 Moon landing through a telescope from Ukraine with a KGB officer.
 Khrushchev served as an advisor to The Cold War Museum.
 He was a Senior Fellow at the Watson Institute for International and Public Affairs at Brown University.